The Hunger Project

 The Hunger Project (THP), founded in 1977 with the stated goal of ending world hunger in 25 years, is an organization committed to the sustainable end of world hunger.
 It has ongoing programs in Africa, Asia, and Latin America, where it implements programs aimed at mobilizing rural grassroots communities to achieve sustainable progress in health, education, nutrition, and family income.
 THP is a 501(c)(3) non-profit charitable organization incorporated in the state of California.

+History

+The Project was founded in 1977 by Werner Erhard, who obtained support from figures such as Robert Works Fuller, former president of Oberlin College, and popular singer John Denver.